ovh/docs/pages/cloud/nutanix/30-software-gateway-replacement/guide.en-gb.md

 ![08 add vlan production 01](images/08-add-vlan-production01.png){.thumbnail}

-Now that the new subnet has been created, we will add a adapter to the configuration of your **GW-PFSENSE** virtual machine.
+Now that the new subnet has been created, we will add an adapter to the configuration of your **GW-PFSENSE** virtual machine.

-Through virtual machine management select your virtual machine **GW-PFSENSE**, go to the `Actions`{.action} menu and choose `Update`{.action}.
+Via the virtual machine management, select your **GW-PFSENSE** virtual machine, go to the `Actions`{.action} menu and choose `Update`{.action}.

 ![09 update-vm-pfsense 01](images/09-update-vm-pfsense01.png){.thumbnail}